Flower

 Fertilizer

-Not a heavy feeder, but a small dose of slow-release fertilizer in spring boosts growth.
+Minimal fertilization is needed, but a small amount of slow-release fertilizer in spring encourages healthy growth.

 Pruning